Table of Contents

 As a not for profit organization, EMCCC is governed by a Board of Directors.
 The Executive Director is selected by and reports directly to the Board of Directors.
 The EMCCC Board is comprised of concerned community residents including the parents of a few EMCCC children.
 All Board positions are voluntary.
 Regular Board meetings are held throughout the year.
 The EMCCC Board is vital and active and, like the staff, is comprised of several long term, middle length and newer members dedicated to preserving and promoting the integrity of the Center.
 In addition to providing oversight and advocacy, the Board actively fundraises throughout the year with events and appeals in support of the Center and its programs.
 Funds are used for the scholarship fund and enrichment activities.
 Parents are encouraged to participate in Board fundraising events including the fall Gala and are notified in advance when they are coming up.

 Open and frequent communication is very important.
 You are encouraged to talk often to your child’s teacher.
 The better we communicate with each other, the better we are able to care for your child.
-There is a correspondence log in each classroom to write messages to the teacher, if needed, if she is not present at the time you come to the room to pick up or drop off your child.
 Administrative staff members are available to answer your questions or to address your needs as well.
 Feel free to drop in or make an appointment, make a phone call, send an e-mail, whatever works for you.
-We maintain an open door policy.

 Parent/teacher conferences can be requested and scheduled at any time according to the needs of your child, and are regularly scheduled twice each year in the fall and spring.
 Teachers prepare written evaluations based on classroom observations and interactions to be shared at the twice-annual conferences.
 You are encouraged to attend those conferences so that we can be sure that we are doing all we can to meet your child’s needs.